eeveere/CortexWeave/README.md

 - [v0.5.1 implementation plan](<CortexWeave v0.5.1 Test Evidence and Vitest Integration Plan.md>): proposed Vitest and Python unittest evidence, with Crush qualification on emCP and PiHype

 ## Known Issues/Limitation
-- at present, Verified Experience is **incomplete**. the foundation is present, and rust/cargo support is present; but test verifiers for other currently supported languages still need to be written. v0.5.1 will contain vitest support and unitest support.
+- *Verified Experience is **incomplete***. the foundation is present, rust+`cargo test` support is present; but test verifiers for other currently supported languages still need to be written. v0.5.1 will contain vitest support and python unitest support.
+- ***v0.5 contains no safe method to deregister a workspace.*** current behavior *may* lead to unintended deletion0s. safe deletion will be included in v0.5.1 in addition to vitest/unitest support for Verified Experience.

 ## Context and Memory Boundaries